Scientific Name

 Temperature: This succulent likes warmer temperatures in the summer but cool in the winter.
 However, it does not like being too cold.
 H. blackburniae can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: In spring and fall, when the growth is most active, water H. blackburniae thoroughly, then wait until the top of the soil dries out before watering again.
 Water your plant less during the winter when its growth slows down significantly.
-During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.
+When this plant is mostly dormant during the hottest summer months, water it just enough to keep the leaves from shriveling.

 Fertilizing: H. blackburniae does not require much fertilizer.
 However, for optimum growth, fertilization is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.